Today, mobile shopping is on the rise.

 It’s not a direct admission nor a denial, but the new peer-to-peer payment feature would make a lot of sense for the WhatsApp that claims to have over one billion active users worldwide.

-Moreover, after adding payments to its Messenger app, integrating mobile payment gateway in WhatsApp to offer peer-to-peer payments makes much sense as it could be quite transformative for India, where Messenger is less popular.
+Moreover, after adding payments to its Messenger app, mobile payment gateway integration using WhatsApp to offer peer-to-peer payments makes much sense as it could be quite transformative for India, where Messenger is less popular.

 In fact, on a visit to India in February, WhatsApp co-founder Brian Acton Admitted that they were in the early stages of looking into how they can incorporate payment services in their product.